hermangroup/docs/wallets/android/getting-started.rst

 ---------

-Tap the **Request coins** button at the bottom left of the screen to receive Dash.
-The wallet will generate and display a QR code for the other device to scan, and you can optionally enter the dash or dollar value of the transaction to save the payer time.
+Tap the **Request coins** button at the bottom left of the screen to receive Historia.
+The wallet will generate and display a QR code for the other device to scan, and you can optionally enter the historia or dollar value of the transaction to save the payer time.
 You can tap the menu button in the top right corner and select **Copy address** to copy and paste it in another app to send it to a person paying you remotely.
 You will receive a notification when the transfer occurs, and you can view the confirmation status on the main screen and the balance in the top right corner.
-Dash Wallet for Android considers a transaction spendable after 1 block confirmations has taken place (approx. 2.5 minutes), or 6 block confirmations if you want to generate InstantSend transactions.
+Historia Wallet for Android considers a transaction spendable after 1 block confirmations has taken place (approx. 2.5 minutes), or 6 block confirmations if you want to generate InstantSend transactions.